-Benefits In-Network Out-of-Network Chiropractic Services / Manipulation Therapy Benefits are based on the Services are received.
-Als e setting in which Covered so see "Therapy Services".
+Benefits In-Network Out-of-Network Chiropractic Services / Manipulation Therapy e setting in which Covered so see "Therapy Services".
 Clinical Trials / Cancer Clinical Trial Programs for Children e setting in which Covered re received.
 Dental Services All Members / All Ages e setting in which Covered re received.
-Diabetes Equipment, Education, and Supplies e setting in which Covered re received.
+Diabetes Education e setting in which Covered re received.
+Diabetes Equipment and Supplies Screenings for gestational diabetes are covered under "Preventive Care." e setting in which Covered re received.
 Diagnostic Services e setting in which Covered re received.
-Dialysis/ Hemodialysis e setting in which Covered are received Durable Medical Equipment (DME) and Medical Devices, Orthotics, Prosthetics, Medical and Surgical Supplies (Received from a Supplier) 20% Coinsurance after Deductible 30% Coinsurance after Deductible The cost-shares listed above only apply when you get you receive the equipment or supplies as part of an off will be based on the setting in which the covered equ ice or outpatient visit, or duri ng a Hospital stay, benefits Emergency Services Emergency Room Emergency Room Facility Charge \$200 Copayment 20% Coinsurance after Deductible Copayment waived if admitted \$200 Copayment 30% Coinsurance after Deductible Emergency Room Doctor Charge 20% Coinsurand ce no Deductible Other Facility Charges (including diagnostic x- ray and lab services, medical supplies) 20% Coinsurance no Deductible Advanced Diagnostic Imaging (including MRIs, CAT scans) 20% Coinsurand ce no Deductible
+Dialysis / Hemodialysis e setting in which Covered re received.
+Durable Medical Equipment (DME) and Medical Devices, Orthotics, Prosthetics, Medical and Surgical Supplies (Received from a Supplier) 20% Coinsurance after Deductible 40% Coinsurance after Deductible The cost-shares listed above only apply when you get the equipment or supplies from a third-party supplier.
+I you receive the equipment or supplies as part of an office or outpatient visit, or during a Hospital stay, benefits will be based on the setting in which the covered equipment or supplies are received. • Wigs 20% Coinsurance after Deductible 40% Coinsurance after Deductible Wigs Needed After Cancer Treatment Benefit Maximum Benefit Period etwork combined Emergency Services Emergency Room Emergency Room Facility Charge then 20% Coinsurance no ent waived if admitted Emergency Room Doctor Charge 20% Coinsuran ce no Deductible